apache/flink-connector-elasticsearch/docs/content/docs/connectors/datastream/elasticsearch.md

    is simply the delay between each retry.
 For exponential backoff, this is the initial base delay.

 More information about Elasticsearch can be found [here](https://elastic.co).

+### Configuring the Internal Writer
+Note that the Elasticsearch 8 sink uses `AsyncSinkWriter` instead of the legacy `BulkProcessor`.
+It can be configured via the following methods of the `Elasticsearch8AsyncSinkBuilder`:
+* **setMaxBatchSize(int maxBatchSize)**: The maximum number of records in a batch.
+* **setMaxInFlightRequests(int maxInFlightRequests)**: The maximum number of in flight requests allowed.
+* **setMaxBufferedRequests(int maxBufferedRequests)**: The maximum number of records that may be buffered in the sink.
+* **setMaxBatchSizeInBytes(int maxBatchSizeInBytes)**: The maximum size (in bytes) a batch may become.
+* **setMaxTimeInBufferMS(int maxTimeInBufferMS)**: The maximum time (in milliseconds) a record may stay in the sink before being flushed.
+* **setMaxRecordSizeInBytes(int maxRecordSizeInBytes)**: The maximum record size that the sink will accept, records larger than this will be automatically rejected.

 ## Packaging the Elasticsearch Connector into an Uber-Jar